Intertwined van-Hove Singularities as a Mechanism for Loop Current Order in Kagome Metals

-\emph{Introduction}--- The vanadium-based kagome metals AV$_3$Sb$_5$ (A=Cs,Rb,K) has generated considerable interest due to the discovery of exotic phases in this family of materials~\cite{Jiang2022s,Neupert2022o,Wang2020s,Hu2022n,Oey2022,Christensen2022c,Zhu2022d,Stahl2022r,Wu2022d,Kang2022v,Jiang2021,Li2021u,Wu2021u,Zhao2021,Li2022s,Romer2022,Mertz2022,Ptok2022,Ferrari2022,Grandi2023,Xu2022n,Saykin2022,Hu2022s,Kang2022,Wang2023dk}.
-Superconductivity in these materials emerges at $T_c\sim0.9-2.8K$~\cite{Ortiz2020k,Ortiz2021,Chen2021,Chen2021b}, with magnetoresistance measurements in ring-structured samples indicating the possibility of novel superconductivity with charge 4e and 6e flux quantization~\cite{Ge2022c}.
-Additionally, a charge density wave (CDW) is detected below $T_{CDW}\sim80-100K$~\cite{Ortiz2019,Ortiz2020k,Shumiya2021,Ortiz2021sm,Si2022,Song2022}, with scanning tunneling microscopy revealing $2\times 2$ lattice distortions, emphasizing the important role of van-Hove singularities near $M$ point of the Brillouin zone.
-Intriguingly, these materials exhibit spontaneous time-reversal symmetry breaking (TRSB) after the CDW transition, evidenced through techniques such as muon spin relaxation and scanning tunneling microscope ~\cite{Shumiya2021,Jiang2021,Mielke2022}, alongside a large anomalous Hall effect~\cite{Shuo2020} in the CDW phase without evidence of static magnetic order~\cite{Ortiz2019,Kenney_2021,Ortiz2021}.
+\emph{Introduction}--- The vanadium-based kagome metals AV$_3$Sb$_5$ (A=Cs,Rb,K) have generated considerable interest due to the discovery of exotic phases in this family of materials~\cite{Jiang2022s,Shuo2020,Neupert2022o,Wang2020s,Hu2022n,Oey2022,Christensen2022c,Zhu2022d,Stahl2022r,Wu2022d,Kang2022v,Jiang2021,Li2021u,Wu2021u,Zhao2021,Li2022s,Romer2022,Mertz2022,Ptok2022,Ferrari2022,Uykur2022,Grandi2023,Xu2022n,Saykin2022,Hu2022s,Kang2022,Wang2023dk,wilson2023k}.
+Superconductivity in these materials emerges at $T_c\sim0.9-2.8K$~\cite{Ortiz2020k,Ortiz2021,Chen2021,Chen2021b}, with magnetoresistance measurements indicating the possibility of novel superconductivity with charge 4e and 6e flux quantization~\cite{Ge2022c}.
+Additionally, a $2\times 2$ charge density wave (CDW) is detected below $T_{CDW}\sim80-100K$~\cite{Ortiz2019,Ortiz2020k,Shumiya2021,Ortiz2021sm,Si2022,Song2022} with scanning tunneling microscopy, emphasizing the important role of vHS at $M$ point of the Brillouin zone.
+Intriguingly, these materials exhibit spontaneous time-reversal symmetry breaking (TRSB) after the CDW transition, evidenced through techniques such as muon spin relaxation and scanning tunneling microscope ~\cite{Shumiya2021,Jiang2021,Mielke2022} in the CDW phase without evidence of static magnetic order~\cite{Ortiz2019,Kenney_2021,Ortiz2021}.
 These observations indicate an unconventional CDW order in AV$_3$Sb$_5$.